 - Motor Vehicle Accidents.
 Car accidents, truck accidents, and motorcycle accidents can cost innocent people their lives.
 Negligent drivers who don’t obey traffic laws, are distracted, or are driving while intoxicated can cause fatal crashes.

 - Medical Malpractice.
 Medical negligence from any healthcare professional can result in a patient losing their life.
 Surgical errors, medication errors, and hospital errors are all examples of this.
+Birth injuries are also a common form of medical malpractice that can end in the unexpected loss of a child.

 - Product Liability.
 Products—whether they’re appliances, auto parts, or children’s toys—can have issues with how they’re made, what they’re made with, and how they’re used.
 Negligent manufacturers that place these products on the market put consumers’ lives in danger.